Written by Terry Smith

 I’m talking about a home golf net that you can use in the garden, and more importantly in the garage come wintertime.
 These excellent training aids are not as expensive as they used to be, and they are getting better all the time and can be used in conjunction with golf putting mats to work on your overall game.
 With innovative features designed to make your home practice as good as it can be.
 Even the pricier models still work out cheaper than heading down to the local driving range, when you consider how many hours’ worth of practice you’ll get out of them.
 What’s more, you’re practicing in the privacy of your own garage, without the judgmental eyes of better, more experienced, players around you, leaving you free to try out things you might not if there were people watching.
+And better yet the nets in this review can be folded away in minutes.
+If you don’t find what you’re looking for you can always make your own custom golf net for your garage.

 There are golf nets that are designed to help with a specific aspect of your game, like chipping, and then there are ones for more general practice or for working on your tee shot when you can’t play with a garden golf net.
 Whatever it is you’re hoping to work on, there’s probably a golf net for you out there.
 To save you the trouble of searching through the jungle of products online, we have picked out a handful or so of the best rated, and put them to our own tests to see if they live up to the hype, or if they are really just ‘sub-par’.